MrMariusKentState/NewWaveProject/README.md

 <h1>NewWaveProject</h1>
 <p>This is a website project devoted to the 45-year anniversary of when the Classic Rock group “the Police” was first formed.
-The backend is built with Python and Flask, and the frontend design incorporates the use of Bootstrap. </p>
+This project is utilizes Java, Spring Tool Suite 4, and incorporates  Bootstrap. </p>
 <h3>Features</h3>
 <ul>
   <li>User registration and login with validations